MurluKrishna4352/Hello-World/README.md

 # Hello-World
 My first repo
-thsi is the updated version of the previous version
+this is the updated version of the previous version